Pre-Med, Pre-Vet, Pre-Dental Programs

 What is Merrimack’s success rate for students applying to medical school?

 Nationwide, approximately 80 percent of applicants with a GPA from 3.6 to 4.0 and an MCAT score in the 80th percentile gain admission to medical school.
 Merrimack students who meet these criteria and combine academic excellence with clinical, research and volunteer experience have been extremely successful, achieving an acceptance rate above the national average.

 Recent graduates have been accepted at Dartmouth Medical School, UMass Medical School, Tufts University School of Medicine, Boston University School of Medicine and New England College of Osteopathic Medicine.

 When should I take the MCAT?

 Applications to medical school are submitted by June of the year prior to when you wish to start.
-For example, if you want to start medical school in fall 2019, you must submit your application in spring 2018 (yes, more than one year ahead of time!).
+For example, if you want to start medical school in fall 2020, you must submit your application in spring 2019 - more than one year ahead of time.
 To allow yourself time to receive your MCAT score and make an informed decision on whether to apply, you should plan on taking the MCAT by April of the year you wish to apply.

-Opportunities for distinguishing yourself abound.
+There are many opportunities to distinguish yourself.
 Our college community offers a range of hands-on opportunities, including cooperative education and internships, research with faculty, study abroad and service learning.
-Please see the health professions adviser for more information and ideas.
+We can provide you with more ideas when you meet with us.

 I thought I wanted to go to medical school, but I’ve changed my mind.
 Now what?

-There are many other options!
+There are many other options.
 These include being a naturopath, osteopath, dentist, optometrist, nurse, physician’s assistant, genetic counselor, physical therapist, occupational therapist, speech therapist, psychologist or public health specialist.
-Your academic adviser, the college’s health professions adviser and the O’Brien Center for Career Development are there to help you figure out which path is right for you.
+Your academic adviser, the college’s health professions adviser and the O’Brien Center for Career Development can help you figure out which path is right for you.